 To inspire the next generation of female talent into our industry, we launched Code Like a Girl.
 This one-week immersive workshop helps girls (14-18 years) learn basic digital skills, including how to code a website.

-So far, around 85 girls have completed the training in the UK and over 520 globally.
-The programme is running in 18 countries in Europe, India and Middle East with around 1,000 girls set to benefit by the end of 2018.
+So far, more than 160 girls have completed the training in the UK and over 600 globally.
+The programme is running in 18 countries in Europe, India and Middle East.

 In the UK, one in four women will experience domestic violence in their lifetime.
 Men are also victims and it affects every aspect of a person's life, including their children.
 It's happening everyday but most people don't know how to deal with it.